Arron-Stothart/resonnet/README.md

 The Vector DB is optimised for smaller scale and is run on-device.
 There is 1 DB per user.
 A typical claude.ai user might have 2500 conversations / 15000 messages.

-For the user search interface, we expect the following query types:
+For the user (human) search interface, we expect the following query types:

 - Specific entity / knowledge retrieval (keyword)
-    - `"react useEffect"` - Fragmented (No one searches in phrases)
+    - `"react useEffect"` \
+Fragmented as no one searches in phrases.
-    - `"CRISPR ethics"` - Often Domain Specific and targeting every sessioj about an entity
+    - `"CRISPR ethics"` \
+Often Domain Specific.
+The user may be target several sessions with this entity for some task.
-    - `"Retrieval Ranking Phase Vespa LLM use"` - Multiple assosciative fragments (often appended to main query)
+    - `"Retrieval Ranking Phase Vespa LLM use"` \
+Multiple assosciative fragments (often appended to main query)
-- Half-remembered information / paraphrasing (semantic)
+- Half-remembered information / paraphrasing(semantic)
-    - `"vacation spots europe"` - People often remember they discussed something and want all information
+    - `"vacation spots europe"` \
+People often remember they discussed something and want to recover the chat session.
-    - `"TikTok Hook for fitness client marketing"` - Using synonyms or related terminology / Describing the concept rather than using technical terms
+    - `"TikTok Hook for fitness client marketing"` \
+Using synonyms or related terminology / Describing the concept rather than using exact terms.
-- Recovery based on vague details (semantic, similar to above)
-- Knowledge Assembly from multiple sessions
+- Queries tageting multiple sessions the searcher uses for knowledge assembly
-    - `"Material for Harvard Applciaiton"` - Semantic searching needed, user goes on to open mutliple sessions
+    - `"Material for Harvard Applciaiton"`
-- Response structure as context
+- Referencing Time, unique element of Chat UI, or other inferred context
-    - `"That explanation of Apple types in the UK"`
+    - `"Long explainer of Apple types in the UK"` \
+Refers to session where a detailed artefact report was generated.
-    - `"Debug for AWS deployment error"`
+    - `"Debug for AWS deployment error"` \
+This user wants to find the code block this was finally resolved in.
+The code block may be an incremental change with the entireity of the fix only known if combined with the original file.
+The correct assistant answer may not have any positive feedback: has the user closed the session because they've gotten what they needed, or have they given up?

 To cover all of these, a hyrbid sparse (keyword) and semantic (dense) approach is preffered.
 This requires an inverted index, a dense vector DB, and a fusion function for determining the most relevant results.
 During indexing we can either approach the chat histroy as a series of episdoes as outlines above or structued arround conversations (or both).